How to Buy a House at an Auction Without Having Cash

 A personal loan is one that you get on the basis of your credit history, credit score, and ability to repay loans.
 You can get personal loans from many sources, including online lenders, credit unions, and banks.

-Credit unions often have attractive terms but may require you to pay a nominal membership fee and also to live in a certain region, or belong to a certain group (such as a member of the armed services), in order to borrow.
+Credit unions often have attractive terms but may require you to pay a nominal membership fee, live in a certain region, or belong to a certain group (such as a member of the armed services) in order to borrow.

 On the plus side, you can get funds from a personal loan quickly.
 And you generally won’t need to put up any collateral for security.